-8.1 Since 2019/20, the Council has approved the flexibility to apply capital receipts to fund transformation projects as enabled by the Secretary of State's Direction and outlined in the Government's Statutory Guidance on the flexible use of capital receipts.
-Extension of the flexibility for a further three years was announced in the final settlement in February 2021 with the details on the conditions for extending the flexibility published in April 2022.
-The updated Statutory Guidance published on 4th April 2022, details that authorities must update their Flexible Use of Capital Receipts Strategy during the given year if their initial plan changes and requires additional capitalisation of expenditure.
+- 8.1 Since 2019/20, the Council has approved the flexibility to apply capital receipts to fund transformation projects as enabled by the Secretary of State's Direction and outlined in the Government's Statutory Guidance on the flexible use of capital receipts.
+Extension of the flexibility until 2030 was announced in the provisional settlement in December 2023.
+A call for views was launched on 18 December on a set of options with respect to capital flexibilities and borrowing to support invest-to-save activity and more flexibilities to use capitalisation without the requirement to approach Government. - 8.2 The Statutory Guidance published in April 2022 details that authorities must update their Flexible Use of Capital Receipts Strategy during the given year if their initial plan changes and requires additional capitalisation of expenditure.
 Copies of each Flexible Use of Capital Receipts Strategy must also be sent to the Secretary of State.
-Appendix E provides an update on the Capital Receipts Flexibility Strategy for 2022/23 that was agreed by County Council in February 2022.
-Any use will be determined as part of the year end outturn position.

-- 8.2 For 2023/24, the Council may propose to use the flexibility to fund up to £10.0m of qualifying transformation expenditure.
+Appendix E provides an update on the Capital Receipts Flexibility Strategy for 2023/24 that was agreed by County Council in February 2023.
+Any use will be determined as part of the year end outturn position. - 8.3 For 2024/25, the Council may propose to use the flexibility to fund up to £10.0m of qualifying transformation expenditure.
 Potential qualifying expenditure is currently funded through the revenue budget or reserves such as the service transformation reserve.
 Should availability of suitable, qualifying projects and funding allow, the Council will consider specific projects to be funded through flexible use of capital receipts.
 Approval will be in accordance with the scheme of delegation and capital programme governance and will be reported through the Performance and Resources Report (PRR).
-Details of proposals are set out in Appendix F. In addition, the Government's Statutory Guidance requires that an update on the previous year's project status is reported and this is also set out in Appendix F. - 8.3 The Council's flexible use of capital receipts to fund transformation projects will continue to be subject to development and approval of robust business cases.
+Details of proposals are set out in Appendix F. In addition, the Government's Statutory

+- Guidance requires that an update on the previous year's project status is reported and this is also set out in Appendix F. - 8.4 The Council's flexible use of capital receipts to fund transformation projects will continue to be subject to development and approval of robust business cases.
 The business cases will demonstrate that the initiative will transform services, generate future savings or reduce future costs, and the costs being funded are implementation or set up costs and not on-going operational costs.